janakiobillaneni/tumor-identification-by-MRI/README.md

 # tumor-identification-from-MRI
-Teammates for the project: Janaki Obillaneni, Naga Badri Maylavarapu,Darshan Lakhankiya
+We are Team Janaki Obillaneni,Naga Badri Maylavarapu,Darshan Lakhankiya, worked on this project as a part of our course work, Fundamentals of medical Imaging.